ogobrecht/console/docs/package-console.md

 ## Procedure assert

-If the given expression evaluates to false, an error is raised with the given message.
+If the given expression evaluates to false or is null, an error is raised with the given message.

 EXAMPLE